leyhline/Lagrange/_drafts/creating-a-vagrant-base-box.md

     <figcaption>Check “Customize configuration before install” to configure/remove hardware.</figcaption>
 </figure>

 Next, start up the VM and step through the installation process.
 This is straightforward for Fedora since everything is GUI-based.
 We're not installing Arch or Gentoo, after all.
-As for all the settings (user name, password, root password) I just put "vagrant" everywhere.
+As for all the settings (user name, password, root password) just put "vagrant" everywhere.

 <figure>
     <img src="{{ site.baseurl }}/assets/{{ page.slug }}/1-useradd.png" alt="Adding the “vagrant” user">